dhdonaldha1/tic-tac-toe-client/README.md

 <a href="https://git.generalassemb.ly/ga-wdi-boston/game-project/blob/master/requirements.md">Requirements</a>

 ## Planning Story
 At first I prioritized completing the sign up/in, change password and sign out html and javascript functions.
 Whenever I got stuck, I would send a ticket and work on the scss style part.
 Next I created the board.
 At first I tried to create it using the div column we learned but failed to.
 Then I made the board using flex containers.
 Once the board was aligned and centered I added the X and O, then added the function that set each turn to a player and each player to X and O. Next, was to ensure that tiles that are taken cannot be clicked.
 Once the win conditions were created, be able to display to the users who the winner is.
 Make sure each move is updating API.
 Create a proper reset button.
 Saved all the styling and show() and hide() functions for the end.
+Fix buggy signing up, signing in and signing out repeatedly

 ### User Stories